nirupmajadaun21/python_drugdisc_project/README.md

 # python_drugdisc_project
-Drug Discovery Pipeline project

 END to END Implementation

-This project covers data collection, EDA, model training, building, evaluation and model deployment.
+This is a Drug Discovery Pipeline project and it covers data collection, EDA, model training, building, evaluation and model deployment.